PlaidWeb/publ-site/content/blog/20180507 the trouble with php.md

 "But wait," you might ask, "isn't that exactly what you were complaining about `mod_php` doing?"
 Well, that's true, `mod_php` works by always having the PHP interpreter running and able to execute whatever arbitrary code it comes across.
-However, in the Python world, simply loading a file won't just outright execute it (unless you've done something really silly); code is kept separate from data.
+However, in the Python world, code is kept separate from data.
 Loading a URL in Flask isn't mapping to a script file that gets loaded and run, it's calling an established, fixed function that loads a content file and formats it through a template.

-Another thing that Flask does is it separates out template content from static file content.
+Another thing that Flask does is it separates out template content (which is executable) from static file content.
 Static files aren't executable by default.
-Templates can embed arbitrarily-complex code, but there's some language-level safeguards to prevent that code from getting *too* complex, and templates can only use functions that are provided to them — there's no direct access to the entire Python standard library, for example, and so the most dangerous functions aren't included by default.
+Templates can embed arbitrarily-complex code, but they can only use functions that are provided to them — there's no direct access to the entire Python standard library, for example, and so the most dangerous functions aren't included by default.
 (And Publ does not provide any of those functions either, at least not purposefully.)

-> Note that when I say static files aren't executable by default, there's a huge caveat on Dreamhost; their WSGI
-> setup still allows `mod_cgi` and `mod_php` to execute on static content files, and this is likely the case for many
-> other shared hosting providers as well.
-So, you still need to worry about your static content directory being
+> ==Important note:== When I say static files aren't executable by default, this simply refers to how Publ sees them.
+If your site is configured to serve up static files where PHP or CGI scripts are executable, then any such scripts that end up in your static files will indeed be executable.
+This is going to be the case on pretty much any shared hosting provider, for example.
-> secure from third parties.
+>
+> Also, regardless of the server setup, Publ can't magically protect your content or template directory from outright misconfigurations with permissions.
+Even classic static sites need to be secured from third-party/unauthorized access.

-Publ itself also further separates page content (namely entries and images) from templates and static files.
-So if a `.php` file somehow ends up in the content directory, it won't matter at all — Publ just ignores it.
+Publ itself also only knows how to handle a handful of content formats — Markdown, HTML, and images — and ignores everything else.
+So if a
+`.php` file somehow ends up in the content directory, it won't matter at all — Publ just ignores it.
 It will never attempt to run code that's embedded in a content file, nor does it even even know *how* to.
 And Publ doesn't handle arbitrary user uploads anyway (nor is there any plan to ever support this); anything that would be potentially hazardous would have been put there by some other means.

-If your directory permissions are set wrong, someone can still use someone else's exploited PHP-based site to attack your account and modify Publ's code.

 Publ's design is basically just a fancy way of presenting static files, just like in the early days of the web.
 It just serves up the static files dynamically.
 Or, as I keep on saying, Publ is like a static publishing system, only dynamic.

+(Of course, if your directory permissions are set wrong, someone can still use someone else's exploited PHP-based site to attack your account and modify Publ's code.
+But there's nothing that Flask or Publ can do to prevent that, and this is just a general security problem that impacts everyone regardless of what they're running.)

-It would of course be foolish of me to claim that Publ is 100% secure and impossible to hack.
+It would of course be foolish of me to claim that Publ itself is 100% secure and impossible to hack.
 And at least on Dreamhost there's the very real possibility that somehow an arbitrary .php file gets injected into the static files (perhaps by an incorrect directory permission or whatever), which isn't a flaw in Publ itself but the end result (a hacked site) is the same.
 So far as I can tell there's no way to entirely disable PHP on a Dreamhost-based Publ instance, and it's really the